 Many RMM tools also offer automation features to help you perform routine tasks as quickly as possible.
 And by leveraging integrations between RMM tools and other solutions in your technology stack, such as antivirus and remote backup software, you can turn your RMM platform into a central control panel for your MSP operations.

-There are a number of RMM solutions on the market.
+There are a number of RMM solutions in the market.
 Popular MSP software options include Atera, NinjaRMM, SolarWinds RMM, SolarWinds N-central, Unitrends, ConnectWise, Kaseya, Datto RMM and Pulseway.
 For guidance on which one best fits your needs, check out our article on article on RMM tools for MSPs.

 Professional Services Automation (PSA)

 While RMM tools can help automate technical operations, professional services automation (PSA) tools address a similar need for business operations.
 This MSP software is designed to streamline tasks such as client management, billing, and reporting.
 When used together, RMM and PSA tools provide the two main pillars of an MSP technology stack.

 In addition to managing business functions, PSAs can integrate with other business-related systems, such as CRM and accounting software, so that you can manage business operations from a central platform.

 Popular PSA solutions among MSPs include Accelo, Kaseya BMS, ConnectWise Manage, SolarWinds MSP manager, Autotask PSA, Harmony PSA.
 There are also some platforms that integrate RMM and PSA functionality into a single product, such as Atera, Pulseway, Naverisk, and Syncro.
 Learn more in this article on PSAs for MSPs.

 Although RMM tools allow you to connect to desktop systems (as well as servers) remotely, it is sometimes preferable to use a tool designed for remotely connecting to desktop systems specifically.
 These MSP tools may offer better performance in situations where network connectivity is weak, for example.
 They are also lighter weight than most RMM tools.

 In short, while RMM is useful for advanced remote monitoring and management tasks, remote desktop tools come in handy when you need fast, simple access to a client's desktop environment.